-He founded NextCare Inc. in 1993 as well as numerous other health and non-health care businesses.
+Dr. John Shufeldt founded NextCare Inc. in 1993 as well as numerous other health and non-health care businesses.
 He served as NextCare’s Chief Executive Officer and Chairman of the Board until 2010.
-Under John’s leadership, NextCare grew from a single clinic to fifty-eight clinics in six states with annualized revenue of nearly 100 Million Dollars.
+Under his leadership, NextCare grew from a single clinic to 58 clinics in six states with annualized revenue of nearly $100 Million Dollars.
 He is the business manager and one of the founding partners of Empower Emergency Physicians and continues to practice emergency medicine at St. Joseph’s Hospital and Medical Center.
 An avid rotor and fixed wing pilot, he holds a multi-engine Airline Transport Pilot Rating and is type-rated in a North American T-28 and Citation 510.
-John has been actively involved in law enforcement as a “SWAT Doc” since 1998 and is currently a member of the Phoenix Police SWAT team.
-He is President of the Board of the Men’s Anti-violence Network, and serves on the Drake University Board of Trustees and the Sandra Day O’Conner College of Law Alumni Board.
+He has been actively involved in law enforcement as a “SWAT Doc” since 1998 and is currently a member of the Phoenix Police SWAT team.
+He is president of the board of the Men’s Anti-violence Network, and serves on the Drake University Board of Trustees and the Sandra Day O’Conner College of Law Alumni Board.